Maverun/Discourse-Discord.Bot/Readme.md

     -If viewing on website
         look at a link, it may be like this https://discordapp.com/channels/5234234234/123456789 grab last ID after last of /, which is **123456789**

+Also, simple replace "https://animeforums.me" with your own Discourse link in Config.json files.

 #Note: